sshreyeah/EDA-with-Python/14. Data Normalization and Data Type Conversion/README.md

 ### Part A: Data Normalization

-Min-Max Normalization
+Min-Max Normalization:
 Rescales values to a fixed range between 0 and 1.
 Formula: (x - min) / (max - min)

-Z-Score Normalization
+Z-Score Normalization:
 Standardizes data to have mean 0 and standard deviation 1.
 Formula: (x - mean) / standard deviation

-Decimal Scaling
+Decimal Scaling:
 Scales values by dividing them by a power of 10.
 Formula: x / (10^k)

-Multi-column normalization
+Multi-column normalization:
 Applies normalization to multiple columns simultaneously using vectorized operations.

 ---

 ### Part B: Encoding Categorical Variables

-Label Encoding
+Label Encoding:
 Assigns a unique integer value to each category.
 Suitable for binary or ordered categories.

-One-Hot Encoding
+One-Hot Encoding:
 Creates separate binary columns for each category.
 Suitable for categorical variables without any order.

-Dummy Encoding
+Dummy Encoding:
 Similar to One-Hot Encoding but removes one column to avoid redundancy in regression models.

 ---